This page features text and images

 remarkable.
 Recently during one of our heat waves, Mr. Van Damm and

-little the worse for her ducking, but in spite of her bedraggled appearance,
+her ashore little the worse for her ducking, but in spite of her bedraggled

-V. D. at once saw in her a possible showgirl; so when she had quite
+appearance, V. D. at once saw in her a possible showgirl; so when she

 and V. D. is learning to swim with an eye to the future, and we are